• Skip to primary navigation

 • Use a cooled cookie sheet when baking.
 Don't take a hot cookie sheet and put the batter on it, or I promise the cookies won't turn out.
 They start baking immediately, and it messes with their shape of them.
 Use a couple of sheets and rotate them out when making large batches of cookies.

-• Don't let the cookies sit on the pan too long.
-After they have baked, only let them sit on the baking sheet for up to 5 minutes.
-The pan will still be hot, and continue baking them otherwise.
+• Don’t let the cookies sit on the pan too long.
+After baking, only let them sit on the baking sheet for up to 5 minutes.
+The pan will still be hot and continue baking them otherwise.

 Photos of steps 1 and 2 of making butter cookies.

 Step 1: Add your dry ingredients to a large mixing bowl.
-Use a wire whisk to mix the ingredients together.
+Use a wire whisk to mix the ingredients.

 Add the wet ingredients into a bowl and whisk.
 Can you believe how creamy this butter is??